 FAQ

-Q: Should I always scan tool results, even from tools I wrote myself?
+Q: Should I scan tool results from tools I wrote myself?
 A: Yes.
-Your own tools may call external APIs or databases that return content you do not control.
-The injection surface is wherever external data enters — not just the tool source but the tool’s data sources.
+Your tool may call an external API, database, or web page whose content you do not control.
+The injection surface is wherever external data enters, not just where your code ends.

 Related